Matatika/matatika-docs/content/getting-started/converting-meltano-reports.md

 6. Upon completion of the installation you can run the command `meltano invoke matatika-meltano-report-converter`.

-7. Any meltano report you have saved in the default location  `.meltano/analyze/reports`  will be found and converted into Matatika dataset yamls.
+7. Any meltano report you have saved in the default location  `.meltano/analyze/reports`  will be found and converted into Matatika dataset YAMLs.
 These new datasets can be found in a directory called `converted_meltano_reports` in the root of your Meltano project.

 You can see what an example meltano project with converted datasets looks like on our github here: [Example Meltano Project](https://github.com/Matatika/matatika-examples/tree/master/converting_meltano_reports)